Corasinth/Deathloop-Saves/README.md

 ## Features

-There are three sets of save files in this repo: a fresh save that starts you at the tutorial, a save post tutorial with most of the game unfinished, and a save with every document read and lead followed, but without having actually broken the loop.
+There are three sets of save files in this repo:

-Each save comes in two flavors: a new invasion mode with no unlocks, and a max rank Julianna (though one without every unlocked feat).

-If you want your save file to have a win/loss ratio that's 100% yours, you can.
-And if you prefer to start with everything unlocked, including the Colt skins, that's an option too.

-Every save file has the same features and codes—except for the tutorial save file which obviously starts you with a Colt lacking any infused weapons, trinkets, or slabs.
-These features include:
+* New Game: Starts you at the opening cutscene
+* Mid Game: Starts you after the tutorial with most of the game undiscovered
+* End Game: Starts you after everything has been discovered, completed, and read, but before the first time you break the loop.

+Each set of save games includes a fresh invasion mode, a Julianna without any matches but which includes favorable starting gear, and a max rank Julianna with every feat (except Double Vision and You Lose Some) unlocked.
+Unfortunately, the Double Vision feat for Julianna is bugged and apparently unobtainable.

+Additionally, the saves have the following features on Colt:

 * The easy-to-spin code `A220` for Egor's machine
 * Every personal and weapon trinket in the game, including the elusive Vampire trinket
-* Trinkets are sorted—all trinkets of the same name are next to each other when equipping trinkets, and personal trinkets are loosely organized by category.
-* An organized collection of every exemplar weapon in the game
+* An organized collection of every weapon in the game
 * Duplicates of most one-handed weapons for dual-wielding
 * Rare weapon skins
 * A couple of weapons with perks given only to Julianna—they aren't found on Blackreef
+* Fully sorted trinket and weapon inventories
+* And the collection of mid game save files includes intermediary saves between an inventory with just slabs to the full collection

 What this collection of save files doesn't include:

 * A collection of each weapon with a given perk in both possible skins of that weapon
-* Non-Exemplar weapons
 * Exclusive premium weapon skins
 * Exclusive premium Colt/Julianna Skins
 * Save files from the unpatched pre-GoldenLoop version of the game (sorry speedrunners!)
-* A completely fresh Colt game with a full inventory—simply put, in order to fill out the inventory for the mid-game save, some story progression is required:
+* A completely fresh Colt game with a full inventory—simply put, in order to acquire all personal trinkets, some story progression is required:
-    * Several early Julianna conversations are already complete
+    * Most early Julianna conversations are already complete (this applies to all mid game saves)
-    * All passwords to the RAK have been acquired (though no other documents)
+    * All passwords to the RAK have been acquired, (though no other documents)
     * The code to the fireworks container has been discovered
     * Colt is on good terms with 2-Bit
     * Wenjie gets invited to the party every evening